 91st Security Forces Group

 America's alert ICBMs are ready to launch on any given day, and America's ICBM team plays a critical role in maintaining global stability and ensuring the nation's safety and security.
-Approximately 400 Minuteman III missiles provide a critical component of America's on-alert strategic forces.
+Minuteman III missiles provide a critical component of America's on-alert strategic forces.
 As the nation's "silent sentinels," ICBMs, and the people who operate them, have remained on continuous, around-the-clock alert since 1959.

 AFGSC is the Air Force's lead command for and largest operator of UH-1N Iroquois helicopters.
 The UH-1N supports ICBM operations in missile fields controlled by Minot AFB.